dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 The following example demonstrates how your applications publish and subscribe to a topic called `orders`.

 {{% alert title="Note" color="primary" %}}
- If you haven't already, [try out the new quickstart]({{< ref pubsub-quickstart.md >}}) for a quick walk-through on how to use Pub/Sub.
+ If you haven't already, [try out the pub/sub quickstart]({{< ref pubsub-quickstart.md >}}) for a quick walk-through on how to use pub/sub.

 {{% /alert %}}

 ## Set up the Pub/Sub component

-The first step is to set up the Pub/Sub component:
+The first step is to set up the pub/sub component:

 {{< tabs "Self-Hosted (CLI)" Kubernetes >}}